 Sometimes when you find success or when you find your creative passion, you can unknowingly put yourself in a cage of the things you must do to stay on that wave of success.

-For example, my attorney Paige recently switched from sending our a weekly newsletter to a monthly newsletter and received some backlash from someone saying that that isn't the right thing to do with your email lists to succeed.
-I giggled when she told me because unlike strangers on the Internet, I am her real life friend and know how successful she is and still will become, even if she never sent another email out again.
-There is so much more to her and her business than what is shown online.
+For example, I switched from sending out a weekly newsletter to a monthly newsletter and received some backlash from someone saying that that isn't the right thing to do with my email lists to succeed.
+I giggled when she told me because I know my success, the real behind the scenes, and how my business operates, and I know I can grow even if I never sent another email out again.
+There is so much more to me and my business than what is shown online.

 The same is true for you.

 But that's what is taught—push, push push.
 And to be honest, there is good intention and some truth in doing all the things.
-I just think (myself included) we forget there is so much more business, ways to make money, enjoy more creativity and personal fulfillment off of the Internet and in less pushy ways.
+I just think (myself included) we forget there is so much more to business, ways to make money, enjoy more creativity and personal fulfillment off of the Internet or just in less pushy ways, even on the Internet.
 In the industry bubble, it's like it's not even an option.

 Therefore, we create these invisible cages called to-do lists and goals.
 I think that's why it's so hard for us to enjoy the day-to-day, real life, and we're unfortunately so obsessed with goals, and the one days.

 We can get so caught up doing the right things, we miss the things—the things that really matter to us.